What is the average salary in Pullman, WA?

 City of Pullman

 The City of Pullman manages local government services.
-They provide public safety, utilities, and community programs.
-They work to improve the quality of life for residents.
+They focus on public safety, infrastructure, and community development.
+The city works to improve the quality of life for its residents.

 -